Skip to main content

 image.png

 It means that the ethoscopelab user does not have access to its own folder.
-This most likely indicates that you are running the container mounting the folder onto your local machine but the ethoscope home folder is either not present or does not have reading and writing access.
+This most likely indicates that you are running the container with a mounted home directory, but the ethoscope home folder is either not present or does not have read/write access for UID/GID 1000:1000 (the default inside the image — configurable via UID/GID in .env).

 Install ethoscopy in your Python space